wburkle11/trapped-ions/Q Chemistry/README.md

 ### Toeplitz Decomposition

 For quantum chemical systems, the Hamiltonian $H$ is the sum of the potential and kinetic energies: $H = V + K$.
 The potential energy has a diagonal matrix form which can be decomposed into a sum of appropriately tensored and weighted $Z$ and $I$ operators.
-Since $V$ is already diagonal, we will focus our attention on the kinetic energy term $K$ which has a symmetric Toeplitz matrix form
+Since $V$ is already diagonal, we focus our attention on the kinetic energy term $K$ which has a symmetric Toeplitz matrix form

 ![snip](https://github.com/wburkle11/trapped-ions/assets/92954143/48c6dd1a-157c-42cc-b854-52935191a234)